IamTechknow/HighwayVisualizer/README.md

 npm run react
 ```

-Now you may go to localhost to access the site!
+Now you may go to localhost:3000 to access the site!

 ## Video